many-speech-analyses/many_analyses/README.md

 The multidimensional, temporally extended nature of speech constitutes an ideal testing ground for assessing the variability in analytic approaches that derives not only from aspects of statistical modelling but also from decisions regarding the quantification of the measured behavior.
 In the present study, we gave the same speech production data set to 30 teams of researchers and asked them to answer the same research question.
 Using Bayesian meta-analytic tools, we have observed substantial variability between teams and submitted analyses, with analytic and researcher-related predictors having little or no effect on the reported effects.

+## More...

+The first MSA project paper is available as a pre-print on PsyArXiv.
+You can read it here: <https://psyarxiv.com/q8t2k/>.

+Want to play around with the data?
+We also have a shiny app available [here](https://jvcasillas.shinyapps.io/shiny_msa/).